albertodeago/wire/README.md

 ### Releasing a New Version

+Wire is itself released using WIRE!

+To release a new version, trigger the `Release Workflows` workflow from the Actions tab.

+#### If shit happens

+Release it manually by:

 **Create and push tags**:
 First make changes, build, and commit them (dist included, and remember to update the changelog).
 Then create a version tag and push it: